smindel/silverstripe-gis/README.md

 __MariaDB__ does not currently support ST\_Distance\_Sphere(), so that you cannot calculate distances.

 When using __Postgres__ you have to install PostGIS.
-On Ubuntu and Debian run the folloing commands:
+On Ubuntu and Debian run the following commands:

     $ sudo apt-get install postgis
     $ sudo apt-get install postgresql-9.5-postgis-scripts